yazz/VisualJS/README.md

 You need to save the apps that you wish to keep by pessing the button "Save as .pilot file" fro the editor.

-### I’m already invested in my editor, language, etc… Can I keep using them with Yazz?
+### I’m already invested in my favorite text editor.
+Can I keep using it with Yazz?
 Yazz's basic file format is text, so you can use any editor.

 ### How does Yazz compare to https://www.anytype.io/?
 As of January 2020 AnyType is still closed source.
 Anytype does use IPFS for storage which is a technology, along with QRI that Yazz is considering for data storage.

 ### How does Yazz compare to Retool?
 As of January 2020 Retool is a great SAAS offering

+### How does Yazz compare to Javascript frameworks like VueJS, React , and Angular?
+First off, yazz, uses VueJS under the hood to  build UI components.
+Yazz is very different to all those frameworks as Yazz does not require deep coding skills or knowledge of HTML.
+You do need to know some Javascript to use Yazz though.

+### Is it planned to support other languages than Javascript in Yazz?
+No

 ### How does Yazz compare to Airtable?